Azure/k8s-actions/README.md

           demo-k8s-secret
 ```

-## End to end workflow for building container images and deploying to a Kubernetes cluster
+## End to end workflow for building container images and deploying to a generic Kubernetes cluster

 ```yaml
 on: [push]